NullVoxPopuli/emberfest-2023/resources/pages/primitives/resources.md

 !! click

-In this case, it's a small component.
+In this case, it's a small component -- but cleanup is block-scoped.

 !! click